Home

 Pork Gravy Recipe

-Favorite Gravy Recipe From Restaurant
+Favorite Gravy Recipe from Restaurant

-First, a language note: This gravy recipe calls for “mirepoix” (meer pwah).
 That is simply a French word meaning finely diced mixed vegetables.
 This recipe uses onion, celery and celery tops, and carrots.

 Pork Gravy Recipe